iscc/iscc-core/docs/units/code_meta.md

 The first 32-bits of a Meta-Code are calculated as a simliarity hash from the `name` field.
 The second 32-bits are also calculated from the `name` field if no other input was supplied.
-If `description` is suplied but no `metadata`, the `description` will be used for the second 32-bits.
-If `metadata` is supplied it will be used in favour of `description` for the second 32-bits.
+If `description` is suplied but no `meta`, the `description` will be used for the second 32-bits.
+If `meta` is supplied it will be used in favour of `description` for the second 32-bits.

 ```mermaid